Amtrak recently announced traditional dining is returning to most trains that operate West of the Mississippi River.

 The daily Texas Eagle train runs from Chicago, IL to San Antonio, TX, and is a single night train; thus, it will keep flex dining.

 But, if you travel on the Eagle between San Antonio, TX, and LA, your car joins with the Sunset Limited, a train with traditional dinging.
 So, in this case, you can have both meal styles on your journey if you travel between Chicago and Los Angeles.

-If you are planning on traveling on a train that runs only for one night, still plan to get on flex dining.
+If you plan to travel on a train that runs only for one night, still plan to get on flex dining.
 I could see in the next year or so traditional dining to returning to most trains.